EdAncerys/Thermostat-Java-Script/README.md

 #### Learning Objectives covered

 - Use Jasmine to Test-Drive Development of a thermostat
+- Using HTML/CSS to create a user interface on the web.

 #### To complete this challenge, you will need to: